SockNastre/Resurreccion-Toolkit/README.md

 ## Resurrección Toolkit

-UPDATE: Right now the tool is under a CLOSED RELEASE version 1.0.0.0, in order to be a part of this release join the Discord and ask politely then from there we'll see how things go.
-The work here is also being considered to become OPEN SOURCE upon release, this is the most likely outcome but things may change.
+UPDATE: Right now this tool is under a CLOSED RELEASE version 1.0.0.0, in order to be a part of this release join the Discord and ask politely; from there we will see how things go.
+The work here is being considered to become OPEN SOURCE upon release, this is the most likely outcome although things may change.

+UPDATE 2: Current project is on hiatus until I am able to find the free time to work on it again.
+The project is planned for eventualy completion, however.

 ### Info

 Repo containing the releases of the Resurrección Editor and Resurrección Mod Manager, along with any other miscellaneous tools released as part of the toolkit.
-The purpose of this toolkit is to modify the game Bleach: Soul Resurrección/Ignition and it's demo releases; not modify as in cheats but modify as in textures, models, animations, etc.
+The purpose of this toolkit is to modify the game Bleach: Soul Resurrección/Ignition and its demo release(s); not modify as in cheats but modify as in textures, models, animations, etc.

 Discord Support: https://discord.gg/2yfxG6X